Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Shading-And-Rendering/gather.md

 ```

-You can extract this passed data on the receiving end (that is, in the surface being hit by the ray) with the [rayimport](rayimport.html "Imports a value sent by a shader in a gather loop.") function.
+You can extract this passed data on the receiving end (that is, in the surface being hit by the ray) with the [rayimport](rayimport.html) () ("Imports a value sent by a shader in a gather loop.") function.
 The first argument is the name (without the `send:` prefix) and the second argument is a variable in which to store the imported value.

 `int rayimport(string name, <type> &value)`

 `rayimport` returns `1` if the value was imported successfully.

-##

-Importing information from the ray
+## Importing information from the ray

 [¶](#importing-information-from-the-ray)